 It's a good idea to let patrons know about upcoming billing changes.
 They may be inclined to increase their membership level if they know that their terms will change.

-Enabling charge upfront billing for patrons
+How to enable charge upfront billing

 - While logged in to your creator account, click on the My Page button from the left sidebar navigation